chaku2204/Groupchat-/README.md

 # Groupchat-
 Developed a Responsive Cross Platform Group Chat Application webchat application created using NodeJS for backend SocketIO for websocket.
+It is useful to discuse for group discusion.